Local SEO: Strategies That Actually Work — The Unscripted SEO Podcast Guide

 Darcy Sullivan — Founder, Propel Marketing | 10+ years of specialized local SEO for health and wellness professionals

 Darcy’s decade of work exclusively in health and wellness local SEO has given her a depth of vertical expertise that general local SEO practitioners rarely achieve.
-From chiropractors to therapists to wellness centers, her insights into what drives local visibility for patient-facing practices — and what the AI era means for healthcare search — are directly applicable to anyone in or adjacent to this vertical.
+From chiropractors to therapists to wellness centers, her insights into what drives local visibility for patient-facing practices are directly applicable to anyone in or adjacent to this vertical.

 Read the full episode →